actyx-contrib/actyx-project-cli/README.md

 ## 📑 React application

 Create a new React-App with the `axp add ui` command.
-It will user _parcel_ as build tool and setup _jest_ for tests.
+It will user _parcel_ as build tool.

-Additional to this.
-The actyx manifest for a WebView App is generated.
+The actyx manifest for a WebView app is generated automatically.

 ```bash
 axp add ui --appName "awesome Ui"